SteveBarnett/Remixing/_thinking/traits.md

 ## Gathered notes

 - Finding social situations difficult and exhausting.
+(To the point of running away and hiding.
+This is a big source of avoidant behaviour for me.)
 - Finding relationships and emotional regulation difficult and exhausting.
 - Often notice small details.
+(I don't get bored easily.
+I often notice difference in things that are "the same".
+For example: I am fine eating the same thing for several meals.
+I am fine walking the same route every day.)
 - Sensitive to sound.
 - Often deep dive into topics.
+(Observe my shoeboxes of index cards, my bookshelf, or this site!)
 - Like planning, routine, ritual.
 - Find change and surprises difficult and uncomfortable.
+- Sensitivity to taste.
+(As a kid I was a very fussy eater)

 ### Social, solo, emotions